IN THIS ISSUE . . .

 factor considered when Institute staff and Advisory Council members

-recommend specific grant applications for funding (see the NAGMS
+recommend specific grant applications for funding.
+Among the other

 factors taken into account are whether the applicant is a new